zongyz/react-sortablejs/README.md

 This component reverses many of it's actions of the DOM so React can handle this when the state changes.

 ## Caveats / Gotchas

+### `key !== index`

+DO NOT use the index as a key for your list items.
+Sorting will not work.

+In all the examples above, I used an object with an ID.
+You should do the same!

+I may even enforce this into the design to eliminate errors.

 ### `setState()`